 FIRE FIGHTING EQUIPMENT

 It is recommended that a 1 kg powder fire extinguisher (of minimum rating 1A:10B:E) be carried on board at all times.
-This is normally located under the console dicky seat on the port side.
+This is normally located in either the console port locker or underneath the starboard queen seat.